korykiai/core/doc/kql_usage.md

     FETCH s.company_name, c.category_name, p.product_name, p.unit_price, p.units_in_stock, p.reorder_level
     ORDER p.unit_price DESC

-The first expression in WHERE-Clause selects the avarage price of product category.
+The first expression in FILTER-Clause selects the average price of product category.
-Have a look at nested WHERE-Clause.
+Have a look at nested FILTER-Clause.
 We can compare category_names from inside and outside nested query.
 Entities defined in the enclosing query are visible in the nested query.

 ## Set-Operation